Gizmondo: Smart Adds version

 The "Smart Adds" system was intended as a way for advertisers to subsidize part of the cost of the unit.
 The apparent misspelling of the name was intentional and a trademark and company name were registered in the UK as "Smart Adds", though even Tiger Telematics occasionally referred to it as "Smart Ads" in their publicity material.
 A "Smart Adds"-enabled Gizmondo was cheaper (£129/$229), but would display fullscreen advertisements at random intervals when the user entered the home screen.

-These advertisements would be downloaded via the device's GPRS data connection, and would be targeted based on data inputted to the device.
-A maximum of three ads would be shown per day.
+These advertisements were to be downloaded via the device's GPRS data connection, and would have been targeted based on data inputted to the device.
+The advertising service was never actually launched, resulting in customers who opted for this version essentially receiving the premium product at a reduced cost.
+Gizmondo intended that a maximum of three ads would be shown per day.
 Some ads would include special offers in the form of vouchers or barcodes, and some would utilize the device's GPS system to direct users to the nearest store carrying the advertised product.